OPS-E2E-PPE/VBA-Docs/api/Visio.Style.CellsU.md

 ## Remarks

  **CellsU** ("somestring") raises an "Unexpected end of file" exception if "somestring" does not name an actual cell.
-You can use the **CellExistsU** property to determine if a cell with the universal name "somestring" exists.
+Use the **CellExistsU** property to determine if a cell with the universal name "somestring" exists.

 The cells in a shape's User-Defined Cells and Shape Data sections belong to rows whose names have been assigned by the user or a program.
-You can use the  **CellsU** property to access cells in named rows.
+Use the **CellsU** property to access cells in named rows.

 For example, if "Row_1" is the name of a row in a shape's User-Defined Cells section, you can use this statement to access the first cell in this row (the cell in column zero, which holds the name of the row):